 Well stated that the woman’s education is the ‘greatest’ force for development and peace worldwide, with the aspiration to establish tool-kits concentrating on vital locations consisting of abilities, health, and environment change.
 The instructional activities of the Institute of Education for Peace (a Greek NGO founded in 1986).

-There are presently 50 Chairs working on culture field, 13 of them specialize on cultural heritage.
+There are presently 50 Chairs working on culture field, 13 of them specialize in cultural heritage.
 There are just 3 Chairs working particularly on the World Heritage issues.
 The Chair developed at Kadir Has University is the fourth Chair which will concentrate on World Heritage issues.
 It promotes global inter-university cooperation and networking to improve institutional capacities through knowledge sharing and collaborative work, the declaration said.
+By following this link you will find out something more about the UNESCO Foundation.

 All the actions of the UNESCO chair, in addition to its administration, are performed by volunteers (faculty members, main and secondary school instructors, students, members of NGOs, etc.), who provide their understanding and time free of charge.
 The UNESCO Chair collaborates with secondary and main school teachers from all over the nation to promote peace.
 To this end, the Panhellenic Network of Educators was developed in 2001 to promote a culture of peace and non-violence.